Arrow Left BACK TO BLOG

 Nearby, the Gate House Gift Shop also sustained considerable damage from flooding.
 Though not an original estate structure, this charming shop has been welcoming guests since 1968.
 Located just in front of the Lodge Gate, the shop has always been open to visitors, even without a Biltmore admission ticket.

-“We are working hard to have our Gate House Gift Shop open again by spring 2025,” Vince said.
+“We are working hard to have our Gate House Gift Shop open again by summer 2025,” Vince said.

 Employees clean up storm damage on the Front Lawn of Biltmore House.